| As far as we know, it's an unwritten rule of reviewing that the first paragraph of any

 rule to the as far as we know unwritten letter.
 Well, gaming friends, that era of

 clarity is about to end.
 This is the first of our new one-minute mystery reviews.
-They fall somewhere

 between the adorable, Boy With Toothache Hummel figurine-like opinions expressed in the